 Why Are 51% to 85% of Take Profits Placed in this Area?

-It is perceived there is about a 55% to 85% chance of that first major support or resistance level being tested.
+It is speculated there is about a 51% to 80% chance of that first major support or resistance level being tested.
 This speculation has generally been proven true over many years across a large sample size.
 Obviously much depends on each individual situation including:

 Some may choose instead to use Trailing Stops.
 Some may choose to use a hybrid of both at the same time.
 A ‘Wall of Trailing Stops’, or rather creating multiple distances of Trailing Stops is also possible and advised to help diversify the exit.

-We want to put the odds that our take profits will be cleared before our stop losses in our favor.
+We want to put the odds that our take profits + trailing stops will be cleared before our stop losses in our favor.
 All the while still allowing ourselves huge upside potential for our 5%-15% Money Lots to run if we just so happen to be in a Parabolic move that we are yet to be aware of or realize.

 Money Lots Help Prevent Chasin’ Pips